dsbfngsfbfdb23/Thelaaz/README.md

 An online platform where you can buy vegetables and fruits anytime from home.
 ## Login credentials:
 Phone Number: 7849890928
+You can't login by your own number because it has not been deployed on play store yet.
 OTP: 123456
 ## Simple things you need to do
 Add items to cart you want to buy and then select the "Prefered ThellaWala" of your area (ratings and prices).